spestana/how-to-graduate/README.md

 Grad school has too many [unwritten rules](https://www.insidehighered.com/advice/2021/10/18/how-navigate-unwritten-rules-graduate-school-opinion), has too much mysterious institutional knowledge, and has too many steps that are gatekeeping.

 So as I'm working through grad school, I'm trying to keep track of all these steps to shed light on the confusing processes.
+Please note that my experiences, and this information, may only really be applicable to other grad students in CEE Hydrology.
+Other sections of the CEE department may do things quite differently.
+This no doubt adds to the confusion that grad students are confronted with, since some of these processes are conducted seemingly on an ad-hoc basis subject to your faculty advisors' idea of how exams should be structured, and not centrally coordinated by the department.

 Shout out to my fellow grad students who shared info with me or helped me with this.
 Please [fork this repo](https://github.com/spestana/how-to-graduate/) or [contact me](mailto:spestana@uw.edu) to add/edit more information or to help correct typos.